 Can SCS tell me a product’s VOC emissions profile that I plan to purchase?

 A client’s emissions results for products are confidential.
 SCS’ may not disclose or distribute confidential data on the client’s behalf.
 For specific emissions data requests, you may contact the manufacturer directly.

-The SCS Green Products Guide has a complete and searchable list of all Indoor Advantage/Indoor Advantage Gold certified products certified products.
+The SCS Green Products Guide has a complete and searchable list of all Indoor Advantage/Indoor Advantage Gold certified products.

 SCS provides on-going program support, including staff assistance, marketing and promotional support, and information about new or revised requirements.
 Certified clients will receive information about the logo use guidelines for both packaging and marketing purposes.

 As part of the certification package, our team provides marketing support and education to your sales team to help promote your successful certification.

 Why is third-party certification important?